Home Services Adviser Blog FAQ Free Consult

 Calculating What You Can Afford

-But affordability isn't just about borrowing capacity—it's about sustainability.
+But affordability isn't just about borrowing capacity.
+It's about sustainability.
 Consider not just the interest rate environment today, but how your repayments would be affected if interest rates rise 2-3%.
 Can you still afford the mortgage?
 Most responsible borrowing assumes rates will eventually increase.

 Beyond the Mortgage: Additional Costs